 improve your score

 The interest rate you’ll pay for the money you borrow will be determined, in large part, by this three-digit number that’s generated from the information in your credit report.
-Most lenders have carved-in-stone rules about handing out the best terms, and those rules almost always place a major emphasis on your credit score.
-If their best rates are offered to borrowers with a score of 700 or higher and yours is a 698, those two points could cost you thousands of dollars.
+Most lenders have carved-in-stone rules about handing out terms, and those rules almost always place a major emphasis on your credit score.
+If their most competitive rates are offered to borrowers with a score of 700 or higher and yours is a 698, those two points could cost you thousands of dollars.

 If you’re thinking about buying a house or a car, your credit score is a very important number.